-The 7I93 is configured at power up by a SPI FLASH memory.
+The 7I94 is configured at power up by a SPI FLASH memory.
 This flash memory is an 16M bit chip that has space for two configuration files.
-Since all Ethernet logic on the 7I93 is in the FPGA, a problem with configuration means that Ethernet access will not be possible.
-For this reason there is a backup stsyem called fallback that will load a fallback configuration if the primary configuration is corrupted
+Since all Ethernet logic on the 7I94 is in the FPGA, a problem with configuration means that Ethernet access will not be possible.
+For this reason there is a backup method to recover from FPGA boot failures.